Spring Lawn Care Tips for Jackson, MS

 Weeds start sprouting as soon as the soil warms.
 In Jackson, goose grass and path rush are two common weeds that are found where soils have become heavily compacted.
 Pre-emergents will stop them before they grow, giving your grass a head start.

 What to do: Apply a pre-emergent labeled for warm-season grass and water it in lightly.
-Hold off on post-emergent sprays until your lawn is fully green and actively growing.
+Hold off on post-emergent sprays until your lawn is fully green and actively growing — and you see weeds.

 When to do it: